IBM-Bluemix-Docs/mobilepush/push_step_prereq.md

 To create a {{site.data.keyword.mobilepushshort}} service from the catalog, complete the following steps:

 1. In the [IBM Cloud catalog](https://cloud.ibm.com/catalog), click **Web and Mobile** > **Push Notifications**.
+1. **Select a Region** from the dropdown list and **Select a pricing plan**.
-1. Provide a Service name.
+1. Provide a **Service name**.
+1. `Optional`: Select a resource group.

+Consider how you want resources organized in your account.
+The resource group that you selected cannot be changed after the service instance is created.
+{: note}

 1. Click **Create**.

-Your next step is to [Obtain notification provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1).
+Your next step is to [Obtain notification service provider credentials](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1).